stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 LDS-based MLSL with is specified as `NLOPT_G_MLSL_LDS`, while the original non-LDS original MLSL (using pseudo-random numbers, currently via the [Mersenne twister](https://en.wikipedia.org/wiki/Mersenne_twister) algorithm) is indicated by `NLOPT_G_MLSL`.
 In both cases, you must specify the [local optimization](NLopt_Reference.md#localsubsidiary-optimization-algorithm) algorithm (which can be gradient-based or derivative-free) via `nlopt_opt_set_local_optimizer`.

-**Note**: If you do not set a stopping tolerance for your local-optimization algorithm, MLSL defaults to ftol_rel=10<sup>−15</sup> and xtol_rel=10<sup>−7</sup> for the local searches.
+**Note**: If you do not set a maximum evaluation number of maximum runtime the algorithm will run indefinitely.
+If you do not set a stopping tolerance for your local-optimization algorithm, MLSL defaults to ftol_rel=10<sup>−15</sup> and xtol_rel=10<sup>−7</sup> for the local searches.
 Note that it is perfectly reasonable to set a relatively large tolerance for these local searches, run MLSL, and then at the end run another local optimization with a lower tolerance, using the MLSL result as a starting point, to "polish off" the optimum to high precision.

 By default, each iteration of MLSL samples 4 random new trial points, but this can be changed with the [nlopt_set_population](NLopt_Reference.md#stochastic-population) function.